pedrocoquito/boardgamegeek-data-pipeline/README.md

 # boardgamegeek-data-pipeline

 Cloud data pipeline to analyze trends and patterns on BoardGameGeek website.
-- The files `cluster.png` and `cluster.JSON` in the `docs/` folder contains information and evidence about the cluster configured in Databricks to the achievement of the project.
+- The files `cluster.png` and `cluster.JSON` in the `docs/` folder contain information and evidence about the cluster configured in Databricks for achieving the project.

 ## Objective of the Project

 **Problem to be Solved:**

 Explore trends and patterns in board games to identify which factors contribute to a game's success and popularity on BoardGameGeek from 2001 to 2021.

 **Business Questions:**